evanwill/_drafts/_notes/commandline-notes.md

 `for f in *.txt; do cat $f; echo "separator"; done > combo.txt`

+## Count files of a specific type

+Sometimes you need a count of how many files of a specific type are in a folder including sub-folders.
+A quick method is to use find and wc to get a count.
+In the directory you want to count:

+`find . -name "*.pdf" -type f | wc -l`

 ## Extract text from PDF

 Use `poppler-utils` package command `pdftotext` (which is probably already installed on linux, can be installed with [Xpdf tools](https://www.xpdfreader.com/download.html) on windows):